Dairedos/roadmap-component/README.md

 # Flopcoin Roadmap Component
-# Made with in 2025 with AI in fraction of actual time that it would take me without it - Daired

 A standalone React component displaying the Flopcoin project roadmap with interactive timeline and detailed modal views.